Pcari/tictactoe/README.md

 # tictactoe

-Taken a course from Udemy.com to better understand the concepts of C++ Game Programing
+Taken a course from Udemy.com to better understand the concepts of:
+C++ Game Programing
 Game Logic
 SFML Programming
+and
 Game Mechanics